thevillagehacker/thevillagehacker.github.io/_posts/2023-04-12-Business_logic_error.md

 }
 ````

-The above shown is the checkout request that was sent to the server to make payments for the purchase order.
-The dev implemented a additional paramater `saltedhash` as the fix for the previously exploited price manipulation vulnerability.
+The above request represents a checkout request sent to the server to facilitate payment for a purchase order.
+To address the previously exploited price manipulation vulnerability, the developer implemented an additional parameter named `saltedhash`.

 ## Bypass
-After a while going through the application flow and requests i decided to check the `checkout` request by digging deeper to find something.
-I notice there is a paramater called `quantity` which is used to create orders based on the amount of quantity a customer requires.
-So i changed the value of it in **negative** value.
+During my exploration of the application flow and requests, I decided to conduct a deeper investigation of the `checkout` request.
+I noticed a parameter called `quantity`, which was responsible for creating orders based on the desired quantity specified by customers.
+I attempted to modify this value to a negative number.

 ### Manipulated Request